camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

 	--overwrite
 ```

-Restart the EBS CSI Controller so that it refreshes the serviceaccount
+Restart the EBS CSI Controller so it refreshes the `serviceaccount`.

 ```
 kubectl rollout restart deployment ebs-csi-controller -n kube-system
 ```

 By default, the IAM OIDC Provider is not enabled.
 The following command will enable it.
-This will allow the CSI driver to create volumes.
-See this for more information: https://eksctl.io/usage/iamserviceaccounts/
+This allows the CSI driver to create volumes.
+See [this eksctl documentation](https://eksctl.io/usage/iamserviceaccounts/) for more information.

 ```
 eksctl utils associate-iam-oidc-provider --cluster $CLUSTER_NAME --approve --region $REGION
 ```

-### Install ingress-nginx controller
+## Install ingress-nginx controller

 ```
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
 ```

-### Setting up helm values.yaml files
+## Setting up Helm values.yaml files

-Save the following as values_template.yaml
+Save the following as `values_template.yaml`:

 ```
-# Chart values for the Camunda Platform 8 Helm chart.
+# Chart values for the Camunda 8 Helm chart.
 # This file deliberately contains only the values that differ from the defaults.
 # For changes and documentation, use your favorite diff tool to compare it with:
 # https://github.com/camunda/camunda-platform-helm/blob/main/charts/camunda-platform/values.yaml